vishalmysore/ap2java/README.md

 A Java implementation of Google's Agent Payments Protocol (AP2) built on top of a2ajava.

+⚠️ Disclaimer:
+The AP2 protocol is new and still evolving.
+I have made every effort to validate the implementation details presented here and build a sample java implementation on top of a2ajava; however, some of the technical examples (such as Java code snippets or JSON-RPC message formats) are illustrative and not taken directly from Google’s codebase.
+The core concepts, goals, and partnerships of AP2 are captured accurately, but developers should always cross-check the latest specifications and the official AP2 GitHub repository for up-to-date implementation details.

 ## Overview

 AP2Java provides a complete implementation of Google's Agent Payments Protocol (AP2) in Java, allowing Java applications to participate in agent-based payment ecosystems.
 The project extends the a2ajava library to support payment operations between agents.